NVIDIA/TensorRT-LLM/examples/qwen/README.md

 To run the AWQ Qwen example, the following steps are required:
 1. Weight quantization

-    NVIDIA AMMO toolkit is used for AWQ weight quantization.
-Please see [examples/quantization/README.md](/examples/quantization/README.md#preparation) for AMMO installation instructions.
+    NVIDIA Modelopt toolkit is used for AWQ weight quantization.
+Please see [examples/quantization/README.md](/examples/quantization/README.md#preparation) for Modelopt installation instructions.

     ```bash
     # Quantize Qwen-7B-Chat checkpoint into INT4 AWQ format